 You will always have to pay for disallowed charges, even after the out-of-pocket maximum is met.
-Disallowed charges may include amounts over the MPA and expenses incurred due to brand substitution.
+Disallowed charges may include amounts over the MPA and extra expenses you pay when you use a brand medication when a generic is available.